Avatar: The Last Airbender season 2: Reception

 In a review of the Volume 2 DVD Release for Book 2, Gabriel Powers from DVDActive.com described the series as one of the best children's series in recent times, making comparisons with Samurai Jack and Justice League, and complimented it for its depth and humour.
 Powers also comments:

 For the video and audio quality, Powers says "Season two generally looks better than the bulk of season one, but still has some issues" concerning image sharpness.
 Rotten Tomatoes gave it an 87% fresh rating in 2008.
 Jamie S. Rich from DVD Talk says that "As a flat concept, Avatar the Last Airbender is nothing special, but in execution, it is head and shoulders above other children's entertainment", and that "as a whole, the look of Avatar is consistently excellent".

 The show also received acclaim for its visual appeal.
 In the 34th Annie Awards, the show was nominated for and won the "Best Character Animation in a Television Production" award, for Jae-Myung Yu's animation in "The Blind Bandit", and the "Best Directing in an Animated Television Production" award, for the episode "The Drill".
 In 2007, the show was nominated for "Outstanding Animated Program" in the 2007 Emmy Awards for the "City of Walls and Secrets" episode, though it did not win.
 However, the show did win the "Outstanding Individual Achievement in Animation" award for Sang-Jin Kim's animation in the "Lake Laogai" episode.

-Home media
+Home media release

 Nickelodeon began releasing DVDs for Book 2 on January 23, 2007.
 The first four DVD releases contain one disc that consisted of five episodes each.
 The final DVD was the "Complete Book 2 Box Set", which contains all of the episodes in the season on four discs, and packaged with a special features disc.
 All of the DVD sets for Book 2 were released with Region 1 encoding, meaning that they can only play on North American DVD players.
 Book 2 was released on Region 2 on July 20, 2009.